German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 What Changes When You Use Different Cases?

-Three types of words change their form depending on the case:
+Three types of words change form depending on the case:

-1. Articles — both definite articles (der, die, das) and indefinite articles (ein, eine) change.
-Possessive articles like mein (my), dein (your), sein (his), and kein (no/not a) follow the same pattern as ein.
-You can learn the full system in our German article rules guide.
+1. Articles — definite (der, die, das) and indefinite (ein, eine) both change.
+Possessive articles (mein, dein, sein, ihr) and kein follow the same pattern as ein.
+See the German article rules.

 2. Pronounsich becomes mich (accusative) or mir (dative).

-3. Adjective endings — endings change based on case, grammatical gender, and article type.
-You can learn more about this in our guide to adjective declension in German.
+3. Adjective endings — they change with case, gender, and article type.
+See adjective declension.

 Case Article + Noun Example Sentence Translation